tanis2000/binocle-c/README.md

 - Viewport adapters for 2D pixel perfect images
 - Experimental hot code reloading for game code
 - Lua scripting through LuaJIT on supported platforms and fallback to Lua where LuaJIT is not available
-- Initial Wren scripting support
+- Experimental Wren scripting support
 - 3D physics through Newton Dynamics (desktop platforms only)

 ## Documentation